-Microsoft Your Phone for Android: What is it and how does it work?
+Microsoft Link to Windows for Android: What is it and how does it work?

 - Files and Media

 Once you've got those set up (just follow the in-app prompts), you can move on with the setup.
-The Your Phone app uses your phone's camera to link with your PC easily via a QR code.
-That QR code is generated during the setup of the Your Phone app on your PC and will add your Microsoft account to your smartphone in order to manage all of your data wirelessly.
+The Link to Windows app uses your phone's camera to link with your PC easily via a QR code.
+That QR code is generated during the setup of the Link to Windows app on your PC, and will add your Microsoft account to your smartphone in order to manage all of your data wirelessly.

-After pairing via QR code, you'll need to grant permission for the Your Phone app to run in the background on your smartphone.
+After pairing via QR code, you'll need to grant permission for the Link to Windows app to run in the background on your smartphone.
 Accept the prompt when it appears.
-You'll also need to grant notification access to the app, which can be done easily by selecting the "See my notifications" button during the setup of the Your Phone app on PC.
-If you accidentally skipped through this, just select Notifications on the left-hand menu of the Your Phone app on your PC and follow the instructions.
+You'll also need to grant notification access to the app, which can be done easily by selecting the "See my notifications" button during the setup of the Link to Windows app on PC.
+If you accidentally skipped through this, just select Notifications on the left-hand menu of the Link to Windows app on your PC, and follow the instructions.

-Additionally, if you're going to be making calls with the Your Phone app via your PC, you'll need to get Bluetooth connectivity set up between your PC and your smartphone.
-The app on your PC will walk you through this process the first time you select Calls on the left-hand menu of the Your Phone app on your PC.
+Additionally, if you're going to be making calls with the Link to Windows app via your PC, you'll need to get Bluetooth connectivity set up between your PC and your smartphone.
+The app on your PC will walk you through this process the first time you select Calls on the left-hand menu of the Link to Windows app on your PC.
 A pop-up on your phone will make it easy for your PC to find your phone and pair with it via Bluetooth.

-What can you do with Your Phone?
+What can you do with Link to Windows?

-Any Android-based phone running Android 7.0 or higher will be able to use the Your Phone app and should be able to perform the following functions:
+Any Android-based phone running Android 7.0 or higher will be able to use the Link to Windows app and should be able to perform the following functions:

 - Receive and manage smartphone notifications on your PC.